 Season one of "Indian Matchmaking" concluded with some loose threads.
 Series creator Smriti Mundhra hinted that the ending was an intentional nod to ask Netflix for another season.
 On Aug.
 9, 2021, she finally got her answer.
 Netflix announced its largest casting call yet and also revealed that "Indian Matchmaking" had been renewed for a second season.
 The streamer followed up on March 24 of this year with another order for the reality TV series, this time for a third season.

 "Indian Matchmaking"'s first season stretched across both the US and India, as Taparia paired her eligible clients based on their career ambitions, personalities, astrological compatibilities, and family dynamics.
 Of course, sifting through the expectations of her clients — and, more importantly, their parents — was a hot topic of conversation throughout the show.
 Looking ahead, Mundhra is already finding ways she can help improve the show, the biggest being portraying diversity within the cast.

 "We have people from different religious backgrounds, different social economic backgrounds, different ideological backgrounds.
 I wanted the show to represent different aspects of the diaspora — not only one lens," she previously told OprahMag.com.
 Of host Taparia, Mundhra added: "This is an ongoing cycle of life for our community and for Sima, specifically.
 She's going to continue doing this work, on camera and off.
 The story continues."

-The modern-era matchmaking series is a refreshing new spin for the reality TV dating market, and Smriti's optimistic approach to a sophomore season has us keeping our fingers crossed that we'll be seeing a lot more of Sima and her eligible clients sometime soon.
-Indian Matchmaking, debuted on Netflix on July 16, and you can catch up on all of season one now.
+The modern-era matchmaking series is a refreshing new spin on the reality-TV dating market, and Netflix's season three announcement has us keeping our fingers crossed that we'll be seeing a lot more of Taparia and her eligible clients in the future.
+Ahead, find out everything we know about "Indian Matchmaking" season two, including when it premieres.